light bulb moment - about how to get things done

 • Set a consistent bedtime and rising time each night.
 This can help train your body’s internal clock so that waking up earlier feels normal.
 If possible, sleep in a dark room with no noise or light sources (like laptops or mobile phones).

 • Focus on quality over quantity when it comes to sleep—eight hours of restful sleep per night is ideal.
-However, if you only manage six hours’ sleep every night, make sure that those six hours are restful ones!
+However, if you only manage six hours of sleep every night, ensure those six hours are restful!

 Snack on nuts for mental alertness